wwrechard/pydlm/README.md

 =======================================================

-Welcome to [pydlm](https://pydlm.github.io/), a flexible time series modeling library for python.
+Welcome to [pydlm-lite](https://pydlm.github.io/), a flexible time series modeling library for python.
 This library is based on the Bayesian dynamic linear model (Harrison and West, 1999) and optimized for fast model fitting and inference.

+This is the lite version of the main `pydlm` package where the plotting functionality and the dependency on the matplotlib has been removed.
+Most refactoring work will be conducted on this package to improve the class on multi-threading and online learning.
+In the meanwhile, the main `pydlm` package will remain in the current structure.

+Going forward, the two packages will be developed towards two different directions

+1. `pydlm` will support more sophisticated models and more advanced algorithm such as sequential monte carlo.
+The algorithm will be optimized in terms of accuracy rather than latency.
+The primary use case is on advanced inference and data analysis with small datasets.

+2. `pydlm-lite` will mainly focus on normal-normal and poisson-gamma models with the fastest possible fitting algorithm.
+The class design will support concurrency and online updating.
+The primary use case is scalable anomaly detection and forecasting with millions of time series.

 Updates in the github version
 -------------------------------------------